Aagam2020/Shahportfolio/final_project_Aagam.md

 ## **Conflict (Rising Insights)**

-Here is the complication: The data highlights alarming inequalities in depression prevalence that disrupts the perception of mental health being universally manageable.
+The data highlights alarming inequalities in depression prevalence that disrupts the perception of mental health being universally manageable.
 The **18-25 age group** emerges as the most vulnerable, facing depression rates more than four times higher than older adults aged 50+.
 This can be attributed to:
 - **Life transitions,** such as education, employment, and relationships.
 - **Financial instability** and societal pressures, exacerbated by the influence of social media.